DiiiaZoTe/Postgres-Extended/README.md

-# PostgreSQL Database Service
+# PostgreSQL Database Service (pg-extended)

 A production-ready PostgreSQL database service with built-in connection pooling, monitoring, backup solutions, and various extensions.

 > Note: default project name is `pg-extended`, you can change it by editing the `docker-compose.yml` file.
->
-> In this readme, we refer to the project name as `project-name` for the sake of simplicity.
+> If you wish to change the project name, make sure to update all the occurrences of the project name (`pg-extended`) in the `docker-compose.yml` file.

 ## Features